thelang-io/docs.thelang.io/docs/guides/types.md

 ```

 ### Escaping
-// todo explain what values can be escaped and how
+todo: explain what values can be escaped and how
 ```the
 main {
   ch1 := '\n'